IAM CD – Biography and Business

 CHRISTOPHER DAWES’ musical life and ministry span genres, ideas, playing for royalty and the homeless, serving and seeking across what some consider to be musical divisions and segregated worlds.
 He has given solo recitals and accompanied choral tours across North America and Europe, and been broadcast repeatedly on domestic and international radio services.
 He is a noted collaborative keyboardist and choral conductor, a veteran theatre musician and composer, and a guest of jazz combos, gospel choirs, praise bands, contemporary music and opera companies.
 His work appears on over two dozen commercial CDs to date and has been heard in Canada’s greatest concert halls and organ lofts.

-He serves as Organist and Director of Music to Rosedale Presbyterian Church, Collaborative Accompanist to the Orpheus Choir of Toronto, and Music Director of the 18-voice a capella Marion Singers of Greater Toronto.
-For two decades he has served as Collaborative Pianist to graduate and undergraduate instrumental and choral conducting programs of the Faculty of Music, University of Toronto, and as a Director of Canada’s Summer Institute of Church Music.
+Since 2017 he serves as Organist and Director of Music to Rosedale Presbyterian Church.
+For over two decades he has served as Collaborative Pianist to graduate and undergraduate instrumental and choral conducting programs of the Faculty of Music, University of Toronto, and as a Director of Canada’s Summer Institute of Church Music.

-Originally from near Kingston, Ontario, Chris lives in Georgetown, 50km north west of Toronto, with his wife Marcia, their children Nate, Simon and Charlotte, and their cherished potcake rescue from the Dominican Republic, Martha.
+Originally from near Kingston, Ontario, Chris lives in Georgetown, 50km north west of Toronto.

 “There’s organists – and then there’s Chris Dawes.”